Powerful-class cruiser: Careers

 Both ships participated in the fleet review commemorating Queen Victoria's Diamond Jubilee in 1897.
 They both served on the China Station, and Powerful went out later that year.
 Terrible had engine problems and was not commissioned until the following year.
 She set a record ferrying relief crews for the Mediterranean Fleet from Portsmouth to Malta in only 121 hours in late 1898.
 The ship was ordered to relieve Powerful in the Far East in late 1899, but they were both diverted to South Africa in light of rising tensions between the British and the Boers.

 The ships arrived in mid-October, a few days after the Second Boer War began.
 Terrible's captain, Percy Scott, then improvised field carriages for some naval guns to satisfy a request for more long-range artillery.
 Powerful's captain, the Hon.
 Hedworth Lambton led a naval brigade and some of Percy's guns to reinforce the garrison of Ladysmith in late November.
 Terrible contributed a naval brigade and guns of her own during the Relief of Ladysmith in December 1899–March 1900.
 The performance of the gun crews from both ships inspired the RN's field gun competition.
 The ships continued on their respective voyages after Ladysmith was succored in March, Powerful to much acclaim in England and Terrible to China where her crew and guns helped to suppress the Boxer Rebellion a few months later.
-They were part of the relief force that reached the foreign quarter of Tientsin in June as well as the expedition that defeated the Chinese forces in the city of Tientsin in mid-July.
-And then they participated in the second relief expedition to Peking in August before returning to the ship in September.
+They were part of the relief force that reached the foreign quarter of Tianjin in June as well as the expedition that defeated the Chinese forces in the city of Tianjin in mid-July.
+They then participated in the second relief expedition to Peking in August before returning to the ship in September.
 Afterwards Scott devoted himself and his crew to gunnery training and later had his methods adopted by the entire Royal Navy.

 Upon returning home both ships paid off and received long refits in 1902–1903.
 They spent the next several years in reserve.
 Powerful became the flagship of the Australia Station in 1905 until her return home in 1912 and then became a training ship until 1929 when she was sold for scrap.
 Terrible was principally in reserve after her return from China in 1902 and then served as an accommodation ship.
 During the First World War, she had most of her armament removed and briefly served as a troop transport before becoming a depot ship.
 Terrible then served as a training ship from 1918 until 1932 when, in her turn, she was sold for scrap.